Madonna and religion: Critical observations

-A number of theologians noted the abundant use of female religious imagery by Madonna.
-She has played with female characters and roles from the Christian faith tradition.
+A number of theologians noted the use of female religious imagery by Madonna.
+She has played with female characters and roles from the Christian faith tradition, according to authors of Doing Gender in Media, Art and Culture (2009).
 In The Virgin in Art (2018), Kyra Belán, wrote that she in particular has appropriated of the Virgin Mary, perhaps more than other artist.
 Feminist theologian Grietje Dresen, argues that Madonna seems to have incorporated very well her Roman Catholic education, in which the beauty, purity, and self-control of the 'immaculate' Virgin Mary are presented to girls as the standard of perfection.

-Madonna herself, addressed from her religious education: "I grew up with two images of women, the virgin and the whore".
-Author and professor Thomas Ferraro, cites celebrities such Mario Puzo and Frank Sinatra as examples of an "Italian pagan" Catholic understanding of power, but he claims Madonna "gave it" a "long-awaited" and much "needed" female valence.
+Madonna herself, addressed from her Catholic upbringing: "I grew up with two images of women, the virgin and the whore".

+In an article from BBC Culture of 2018, Madonna was described as "the original and ultimate" marriage of celebrity and the Catholic imagination", and as the first major popstar to reference symbols that defined a Catholic upbringing.
+Author and professor Thomas Ferraro, cites celebrities such Mario Puzo and Frank Sinatra as examples of an "Italian pagan Catholic understanding of power", but he claims Madonna "gave it" a "long-awaited" and much "needed" female valence.
 On the other hand, her mispronunciation for the astangi in Ray of Light earned criticism of Hindu priests in Benaras and also intrigued some Sanskrit scholars.

-Religious leadership reactions
+Leadership reactions

 Madonna has received criticism from religious organizations and leaders of different denominations, over the best part of her career.
 "Madonna has a particular distinction of enraging a variety of religious leaders", wrote Purchase College professor Steven C. Dubin.
 Alone her 2006 onstage crucifixion, attracted criticism from Christian, Muslim and Jewish leaders.
 About that event, San Francisco Examiner staffers, said "only Madonna could get Muslim, Jewish and Catholic leaders to agree on something".
-American philosopher Mark C. Taylor noted Madonna revived a similar longstanding criticism of rock and roll, that led representative of the religions charge Madonna as a demonic.
+American philosopher Mark C. Taylor noted Madonna revived a similar longstanding religious criticism on rock and roll, that led representative of the religions charge Madonna as a demonic.

-In escalated situations, organizations and leaders tried to censure or boycott Madonna.